SalehAhmedShafin/Simple-Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 ## Key Features

--   **Advanced PDF Ingestion**: Uses Google's Gemini Pro model to extract structured text, tables, and image descriptions from PDFs, preserving the original layout.
+-   **Advanced PDF Ingestion**: Uses Google's Gemini model (API) to extract structured text, tables, and image descriptions from PDFs, preserving the original layout.
 -   **Hybrid Search**: Combines dense vector search (FAISS) for semantic understanding and sparse keyword search (BM25) for precise term matching using an `EnsembleRetriever`.
 -   **State-of-the-Art Retrieval**: Enhances retrieval with `MultiQueryRetriever` to overcome vocabulary mismatch and `ContextualCompressionRetriever` to filter for the most relevant results.
 -   **Conversational Memory**: Maintains session-specific chat history, allowing for contextual follow-up questions.